Rafadicandia/Tasca-S1.02.-Exceptions-Nivell1/README.md

     - Right-click and select "Run 'Main'".

     - To test the different code blocks, you must remove the comments "/\*\*/" inside `main`.

-## 🌐Deployment

-Instructions for deploying the project in a production environment or on a server.

 ## 🤝Contributions